 - Information about Derbyshire's Parishes, 1811 is available from Ann Andrews.

 - The Britannia, "America's Gateway to the British Isles" Index of Parish Churches amazingly features no Derbyshire Churches, but it's a nice site and other counties are represented (!).

 - You may also find it worthwhile searching in the GENUKI Church Database.

 Enter the name of the place in which the church is located:

-- Family History Sources on CD from Valerie Neal - transcriptions of original Parish Registers &c. for sale from Ivor and Valerie Neal.
-Added 11 Aug 2005; latest update Blackwell by Alfreton, 18 Jun 2011.
+- Family History Sources on CD from Valerie NEAL - transcriptions of original Parish Registers &c. for sale from Ivor and Valerie NEAL. latest update Blackwell by Alfreton, 18 Jun 2011.